 How to Gain Control of your Silicate Situation

 Silicon (Si) is one of the most abundant elements in the earth’s crust.
-Its present in many minerals like quartz sand, granite, and sandstone.
+It's present in many minerals like quartz sand, granite, and sandstone.
 The natural weathering of these minerals release silicon into the water supply.
 Rivers carry a lot of silica into the ocean, which eventually makes its way to the reef.
-Although it is naturally present in reefs, many aquarists are concerned with the soluble forms of silicate in the reef aquarium - silicic acid Si(OH)4 and silicate Si(OH)3O- - as they can contribute to algae problems.
-So, before it does get out of hand, here's what you need to know about silicate and how to gain control of it, if it gets out of hand.
+Although it is naturally present in reefs and many animals use it, aquarists have been concerned with the soluble forms (silicic acid Si(OH)4 and silicate Si(OH)3O) of silicate in the reef aquarium because it has long been believed to contribute to diatom growth, an unsightly nuisance.

 What’s silica used for?

 Silica is an essential element for many plants and animals.
 Plants use silica to strengthen tissues.
 Marine sponges incorporate silica into their structure, giving it strength and rigidity.
-Many members of algae clean-up crews, like Astrea snails, conchs and chitons have tiny teeth-like scrapers, called radula.
-One of the elements used to form these alga-scraping teeth is silicon!
-Diatom algae also extract silicon from the water to build their intricate shells.
+Many members of algae clean-up crews, like Astrea snails, conchs and chitons have tiny teeth-like scrapers, called a radula, and one of the elements used to form these alga-scraping teeth is silicon!
+The controversial Diatoms extract silicate from the water to build their intricate shells.

 Is silicate good or bad in a reef aquarium?